Drassil/git-wiki-theme/wiki/main_page.md

 - Step 5: UPLOAD CODE AND APP.
 Include a Licence.

-Include all this in one README.md
+Include all this in one Repository
 [Example 1](https://github.com/JobGetabu/Darasa-IEEEMadC)
 [Example 2](https://github.com/Marton-Zeisler/Voluny/blob/master/README.md)